Fall and winter start cozy — who hasn't used the colder temperatures as an excuse to binge-watch Netflix while swaddled in a couch blanket?

 It's the ultimate way to bring more natural light into your house.
 A window only catches sun for a couple of hours a day, but a skylight lets in the sun all day.

 An indoor view of the sky makes deepest January more tolerable.
 And feeling the warmth of the sun on your skin, light streaming from above, is liberating.
-A skylight, installed, can cost as much as $3,000.
-A cheaper alternative is a tubular skylight, which costs around $1,000.
+A skylight, installed, costs between $1,300 and $3,000.
+A cheaper alternative is a tubular skylight, which costs $500 to $950 including installation.

 If you're really good with tools, you can install a tubular skylight yourself.
 Don't even think about installing a full-blown skylight yourself.